-- Slice apples 1/4" thick and place into acidulated water.
+- Slice apples 1/4" thick and place them into acidulated water.

 - When all the apples are sliced and placed into the acidulated water, remove apples in groups and blot between two clean dish towels to remove excess water.

 - Once the apple slices are blotted, place them on a lined baking sheet or on top of a drying rack that is placed into a baking sheet.
 Fill three baking sheets with apple slices.

-- Place baking sheets into oven and close door.
+- Place baking sheets into the oven and close the door.

 - After two hours, rotate baking sheets to different oven racks.
 Check to make sure that no apples are sticking to their surface.
 If they are sticking, turn them over.

 - After 4 hours, check on apple slices.
 If any are dry, remove them.
 Continue to dry the remaining apple slices.
-It can 6 hours to dry apples to a malleable consistency.
-Once all apple slices are dried to the desired consistency, allow to cool.
+It can take up to 6 hours to dry apples to a malleable consistency.
+Once all apple slices are dried to the desired consistency, allow them to cool.

 - Once completely cool, apple slices can now be placed into an airtight container with an oxygen absorber pack and stored in a cool, dry place, such as a pantry.
 The shelf life is 2-3 months.
 Or, apple slices can be strung on a string if they are to be eaten within a few days.

 Shop for items used in this blog post or video

 - Favorite Aprons